Connecting baryon light-front wave functions to quasi-transverse-momentum-dependent correlators in lattice QCD: Introduction

 The paper is organized as follows.
-In Sec.~\ref{qtmd_correlator_sec}, we define the proper equal-time correlator on the lattice, called a quasi-transverse-momentum-dependent (QTMD) correlator, and present the TMD expansion at leading power.
+In Sec.~\ref{qtmd_correlator_sec}, we define the LFWF of a baryon and the corresponding equal-time correlator on the lattice, called a quasi-transverse-momentum-dependent (QTMD) correlator, and present the TMD expansion at leading power.
 In Sec.~\ref{factor_qtmd_correlator_sec}, we analyze the structure of divergences of the factorized QTMD correlator, which is composed of the three-quark baryon LFWF, a residual lattice factor, and a soft factor to compensate the additional divergences arising from the factorization~\cite{Echevarria:2015byo, Vladimirov:2017ksc}.
 Alongside ultraviolet divergences, there are rapidity divergences coming from the interaction of the original fields with lightlike gauge links at infinity.
 In Sec.~\ref{cancel_divs_n_physical_lfwf_sec}, we prove the cancellation of these divergences at next-to-leading order, and the independent renormalizability of the physical LFWF.
-This is a function of one ultraviolet renormalization scale, alongside one rapidity scale for each quark, with independent evolution with respect to each of them, which we prove in Sec.~\ref{scale_evo_sec}.
+This is a function of one ultraviolet renormalization scale, alongside one rapidity scale for each quark, with independent evolution with respect to each of them, which we verify in Sec.~\ref{scale_evo_sec}.
 In Sec.~\ref{conclusions_sec}, we summarize our results, and conclude by commenting on possible future developments.